-Nearly everything you encounter on a daily basis has received input from a graphic designer — websites, emails, advertisements, logos, packaging, and so on.
+Nearly everything a freelance marketing professional will encounter on a daily basis has received input from a graphic designer — websites, emails, advertisements, logos, packaging, and so on.
 Since most graphic design work can be done right from your computer, this opens up the possibility of finding remote graphic design jobs.

 Just think, instead of driving into the office every day, you could instead work from the comfort of your own home or from anywhere else in the world.
 Lucky for you, there’s an abundance of remote graphic design opportunities and lucrative side hustles scattered across the web.

 In this article, we’re going to give you a few tips for getting started as a remote graphic designer.
 We’ll also show you the best job boards where you can find endless remote graphic design opportunities.

 - Is Remote Work the Life for You?